 Developmental glaucoma can start shortly after birth and is often detected during the child’s first eye exam.

 Children born to a family with a history of glaucoma should undergo routine eye exams to monitor eye (intraocular) pressure.

 If your child is diagnosed with glaucoma, the eye doctor will likely prescribe eye drops or oral medication to lower intraocular pressure with the goal of either increasing the exit of fluid from the eye or decreasing the production of fluid inside the eye.
 However, in some instances, these treatments may not suffice, and surgery will be required to control the pressure and prevent vision loss due to glaucoma.

 Surgery for Childhood Glaucoma

-Your eye doctor at The Pacific Lasik & Cataract Surgery Center in Huntington Beach provides glaucoma management to enable children with glaucoma live full lives.
+Your eye doctor at Pacific Eye Care in Huntington Beach provides glaucoma management to enable children with glaucoma live full lives.
 Although lost vision cannot be restored, surgery and other treatment modalities can help maximize a child’s remaining vision.

 The two preferred surgeries for developmental glaucoma are:

 - Trabeculectomy - removes a small amount of tissue to create an opening so fluid can drain from the eye and relieve pressure.